-George Worlasi Kwasi Dor, holder of the McDonnell-Barksdale Chair of Ethnomusicology and professor of music, holds a 1977 diploma in music education from Ghana National Academy of Music, a 1986 B.Mus. and 1992 M.Phil. in music from the University of Ghana, and a 2001 Ph.D. in ethnomusicology from the University of Pittsburgh.
+George Worlasi Kwasi Dor, the McDonnell-Barksdale Chair of Ethnomusicology and Professor of Music, holds a 1977 diploma in music education from Ghana National Academy of Music, a 1986 Bachelor of Music and a 1992 M.Phil. in Music from the University of Ghana, and a 2001 Ph.D. in ethnomusicology from the University of Pittsburgh.
 He taught as a part-time faculty member (2000-2001) and teaching fellow (1996-2000) in the department of music, University of Pittsburgh, and as a lecturer (1993-1996) in the University College of Education, Winneba, Ghana.
 Dor was also the resident conductor for the Ghana National Symphony Orchestra (1996), national choir director of the Evangelical Presbyterian Church, Ghana (1996), and music director of Community of Reconciliation Church, Pittsburgh (1999-2001).
 Dor is co-editor of Dynamics of Creativity and Knowledge in African Music Traditions: A Festschrift Honoring Akin Euba (2005); his widely read book, West African Drumming and Dance in North American Universities: An Ethnomusicological Perspective, was published in 2014 by the University Press of Mississippi.

-Dor bases his published articles, book chapters, and presentations on inductive research he has conducted on the themes of African music theory, African art music, African indigenous knowledge, creative processes, the African diaspora and dance drumming.
-In Ghana, Dor is widely recognized as a composer, performer, and teacher of contemporary Ghanaian art music with over sixty choral pieces, a symphonic suite, and five one-movement orchestral and other works to his credit.
-As a performer, Dor plays African drums, cello, alto saxophone, and keyboard, and has founded and directs the University of Mississippi African Drum and Dance Ensemble.
+Dor bases his published articles, book chapters, and presentations on inductive research he has conducted on the themes of African music theory, African art music, African indigenous knowledge, creative processes, the African diaspora, and dance drumming.
+In Ghana, Dor is widely recognized as a composer, performer, and teacher of contemporary Ghanaian art music with over sixty choral pieces, a symphonic suite, five one-movement orchestral works, and other works to his credit.
+Dr. Dor’s symphonic works are favorites of the Ghana National Symphony Orchestra and have been performed in the US by the LOU Symphony Orchestra under Dr. Selim Giray, and in Germany.
+As a performer, Dor plays African drums, cello, alto saxophone, and keyboard, and founded and directs the University of Mississippi African Drum and Dance Ensemble.
 He teaches courses in world music, a service course available to all undergraduates, graduate courses on world music, music cultures of Africa and the African Diaspora, as well as seminars based on topics in ethnomusicology.